IBM/ibm-licensing-operator/docs/Content/Automatic_installation.md

 The script is supported on the following platforms:

-- Linux x86 architecture
+- Linux x86 architecture with or without Operator Lifecycle Manager (OLM)
-- Any cluster that already has Operator Lifecycle Manager (OLM) installed
+- Any other cluster that already has Operator Lifecycle Manager (OLM) installed

 ## Installation